pinicarus/piquouze/README.md

 regular function if the return value is an instance of `Object` or if the bound receiver has own properties after the call.
 Otherwise it will return the function return value.

+Furthermore, bound function cannot be register as factories or injected (but they can be registered as value).
+This is because there is no clean way to retrieve the bounded function parameters and thus it cannot be injected properly.

 ## Requirements